 The purpose of regression testing is to uncover bugs during the various stages of the product lifecycle.
-And to achieve this objective, the QA team along with developers should devise an effective regression testing strategy starting from its onset.
-Here, we are laying down a list of steps that would help in carrying out a successful regression testing.
+To achieve this objective, the QA team along with developers should devise an effective regression testing strategy starting from its onset.
+Here, we are laying down a list of steps that would help in carrying out successful regression testing.

 Step 1: Establish the requirements and target components

-It is important to identify whether the product is developing from scratch or it’s the part of the product which is under development.
+It is important to identify whether the product is developing from scratch or it’s the part of the product that is under development.
 Once you filter the first part, then go after looking a further deeper and isolate the components/modules getting changed.
-That’s how one can determine what’s exactly should become the part of the regression testing.
-It’s a step which you should repeat whenever a module has got a bugfix or a new feature added to the product.
+That’s how one can determine what exactly should become part of the regression testing.
+It’s a step that you should repeat whenever a module has a bug fix or a new feature added to the product.

-Step 2: Select automation tool for regression testing.
+Step 2: Select an automation tool for regression testing.

-Select a bunch of automation tools meeting your test requirements.
+Select a bunch of automation tools that meet your test requirements.
 Evaluate and identify their pros/cons.
 Discuss with business stakeholders, developers, and software testing engineers.
 And identify the appropriate tool for your project or product.
-Come to an agreement for the current and future cost with all the parties involved.
+Come to an agreement for the current and future costs with all the parties involved.
 It’s a step that you need to perform once so you must be very clear in choosing the right tool for regression testing.

 Step 3: Define entry criteria for regression test cases.